new92/InstaTools/Spammer/README.md

 # Spammer 🧨
-Spammer is a python script which helps the user spam messages (bomb the inbox) of another user on Instagram. **Works for both public and private acconts**
+Spammer is a python script which helps the user spam messages (bomb the inbox) of another user on Instagram. **Works for both public and private acconts**.

 > If you like this repository please feel free to star and/or fork it.
 It really helps me to continue creating repos like these.